warrenween/SigmaCoin/src/main/java/ru/opensecreto/sigmacoin/vm/README.md

 1. User or other contract creates transaction with **execution data** and `contractId`.
 Execution data is simple array of bytes.
 2. **Execution data** is pushed to a new stack.
-First byte will be in bottom of stack, last byte will be on top of stack.
+First byte will be at top of stack, lat byte will be in the bottom of stack.
 3. Contract with given `contractId` is invoked with stack from step 2.

 ### Rules